soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 ## Define policies for ATP

-In order to define ATP policies, you must be an Office 365 global administrator or have one of the following roles assigned in the Office 365 Security & Compliance Center:
+To define (or edit) ATP policies, you must be an Office 365 global administrator or have one of the following roles assigned in the Office 365 Security & Compliance Center:
 - Security Administrator
 - Compliance Administrator
 - Organization Management